johnssproul/RepeatProfiler/FAQ/index.md

 #### Can I annotate specific coordinates along profiles?

 Yes, using the “-bed” flag you can include a BED file with annotations for your reference which will be plotted along the x-axis of profiles.
-See the README on GitHub for more details
+See the <a href="https://github.com/johnssproul/RepeatProfiler/blob/master/README.md" target="_blank">README</a> on GitHub for more details

 #### Should I remove PCR duplicates prior to making profiles?